abachman/backup-toolkit/readme.md

     id: red5-VM-the-second
     hostname: 192.168.1.28
     username: red5server
-    password: red5server
-    backup_storage: /home/red5server/backups
+    backup_storage: backups

 The differences to notice are the `type` fields and the `backup_storage` field in the backup config file.
 Create as many of either as you like, backup-toolkit will ask if it's not sure which configuration to use.
 Filename doesn't matter, but config files should all end with `.yml` or they won't be picked up.

+You will be prompted for a password every time backup-toolkit tries to load a configuration file, but if you've already done a key:sync on the server it's asking you about, you can leave the password blank.

 ### Capistrano Tasks

-    cap backup:create     # Create new mysql or directory backup task cap backup:execute    # force backup tasks on the selected node to run cap backup:jobs       # list backup jobs on the node cap backup:list       # list backup files on the backup server cap dist:install      # install backup-toolkit on node cap dist:uninstall    # uninstall backup-toolkit on node cap invoke            # Invoke a single command on the remote servers. cap keys:sync         # send your ssh key to node and backup and send node's ssh key to backup
+    cap backup:list      # list backup files on the backup server cap dist:install     # install backup-toolkit on node cap dist:uninstall   # uninstall backup-toolkit on node cap keys:show:backup # show installed keys on backup cap keys:show:local  # show installed keys on your machine cap keys:show:node   # show installed keys on node cap keys:sync:local  # send your ssh key to node and backup cap keys:sync:remote # node's ssh key to backup cap node:create_task # Create new mysql or directory backup task cap node:execute     # force backup tasks on the selected node to run cap node:jobs        # list backup jobs on the node cap node:log         # dump node's run.log file (record of backups)
-    cap keys:show:backup  # show installed keys on backup cap keys:show:local   # show installed keys on your machine, will probably prompt for your local admin password.
-    cap keys:show:node    # show installed keys on node cap shell             # Begin an interactive Capistrano session.

 All tasks rely on the config files you created.
 If there's only one config file, backup-toolkit will use that by default.
 Otherwise it'll ask which one you want to use.

+Reminder: everytime backup-toolkit loads up a server config file, it prompts for a password.
+If you've already exchanged keys, it's safe to just leave it blank.

+### Command Line Parameters

+All tasks accept `BT_NODE=[node id]` and `BT_BACKUP=[backup id]` to skip the config selection prompt.
+For example:

+    cap keys:sync BT_NODE=ubuntu-general BT_BACKUP=red5-VM

 ### Example Workflow